usf-progdata/hw-gregrousis/final_project/final_project.md

 ### **Histograms and Descriptives**

 ### First, we'll examine the histograms of our variables of interest.
-I wrote a function for th histograms instead of rewriting the code for each plot.
+I wrote a function for the histograms instead of rewriting the code for each plot.
 Precarious manhood - self and PM - close others mirror each other in terms of distributions, whereas PM- society is slightly skewed.
 No values are outside the expected range.

 ```r